S-Mike-Eng/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-Sentiment Analysis using LSTM, convolutional  net, GRU & Bidirectional LSTM models on Twitter Data.
+Sentiment Analysis on Twitter Data.

-This repository is for testing all deep learning models on sentiment analysis task using Keras Library.
+The repository contains some deep learning models (LSTM, Convolutional  Net, GRU & Bidirectional LSTM) for sentiment analysis using the Keras library.